Abasz/ESPRowingMonitor/README.md

 For further details how to set these up devices connected under Cycling Speed and Cadence profile or Power Meter profile please read the [features section](docs/features.md#bluetooth).

-In addition to the implemented standard profiles it exposes certain custom profiles for additional metrics (fully supported by the official [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/)).
+In addition to the implemented standard profiles, ESP Rowing Monitor exposes custom BLE services for additional metrics and tooling, fully supported by the official [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/).
 These are:

 1. Extended Metrics (metrics not included in the base profiles)
 2. Handle Forces recorded during the last drive